-Document security is essential for companies working with digital documentation.
-Regular documentation is necessary for efficient delivery, but sharing, transferring, and editing documents can expose organizations to security risks.
+Document management security is essential for any company working with digital files.
+While digital documentation improves efficiency, the processes of sharing, transferring, and editing documents can expose organizations to risks if proper safeguards are not in place.

-Implementing best practices for document management security, such as using a document management system (DMS) like Folderit, can significantly reduce the risk of data breaches, compliance issues, and other negative consequences.
-Here we explore 15 best practices for ensuring the security of your documents:
+Following best practices for document management security — especially when supported by a reliable document management system (DMS) — can significantly reduce the risk of data breaches, compliance violations, and operational disruptions.
+Here are 15 proven practices to strengthen your document security strategy:

 1. Strengthen access control